 Managing Mercury-Added Consumer Products in New York State

-New York State bans the sale of many mercury containing products in New York State and requires new labeling and proper disposal or recycling of mercury-added consumer products was signed.
-The new law also prohibits primary and secondary schools from purchasing or using mercury.
+New York State bans the sale of most mercury containing products in New York State (NYS) and requires labeling and proper disposal or recycling of mercury-added consumer products.
+NYS law also prohibits primary and secondary schools from purchasing or using mercury.

 Mercury is a toxic substance that accumulates in the environment.
 Mercury has been found in fish at levels of concern, resulting in fish consumption advisories throughout the State.
 Medical research has shown that exposure to unacceptable levels of mercury can cause neurological damage.

-New York State joins a growing number of other states in adopting legislation that recognizes the environmental and public health consequences associated with the mismanagement of this highly toxic substance.
-The new requirements for labeling and responsibly managing the waste from mercury-added consumer products are a critical first step in identifying and limiting potential exposure to mercury.
+New York State, along with many other states, has adopted legislation that recognizes the environmental and public health consequences associated with the mismanagement of this highly toxic substance.
+The requirements for labeling and responsibly managing the waste from mercury-added consumer products are critical steps in identifying and limiting potential exposure to mercury.

 The State's law requires the following: